SLP Self-Care Practices for Virtual & Hybrid Learning

 Written by Emily Marshall, M.S., CCC-SLP

 Working virtually or in a hybrid learning environment can be overwhelming and stressful at times.
 To help you during especially difficult times, we have some simple ways to provide more self-care for yourself while navigating a busy or frequently changing schedule!
-These recommendations are all simple changes or actions you can take to provide yourself with more calmness during the storm of virtual and hybrid learning.
+These recommendations are all simple changes or actions you can take to provide yourself with more calm during the storm of virtual and hybrid learning.

 Create transition moments to set clear boundaries for yourself between work and life.

-Maintain a simple gratitude visual.
+Maintain simple gratitude visually.

 This can be a mini whiteboard or post-it near your desk, on which you can write the tiny, beautiful moments that happen in the course of this job—like a child saying “mom” for the first time, a student finally nailing a certain skill and other special rapport-building moments.
 Finding gratitude in the small victories and special moments can encourage positivity toward your work and help you recognize just how much of a difference you’re making!